 - 2.2.1.
 45CSR2 To Prevent and Control Particulate Air Pollution From Combustion of Fuel in Indirect Heat Exchangers; - 2.2.2.
-45CSR5 To Prevent and Control Air Pollution from the Operation of Coal Preparation Plants and Coal Handling Operations; - 2.2.3.
+45CSR7 To Prevent and Control Particulate Air Pollution from Manufacturing Process and Associated Operations; - 2.2.3.
 45CSR10 To Prevent and Control Air Pollution from the Emission of Sulfur Oxides; - 2.2.4.
 45CSR13 Permits for Construction, Modification, Relocation and Operation of Stationary Sources of Air Pollutants, Notification Requirements, Temporary Permits, General Permits and Procedures for Evaluation; and - 2.2.5.
 45CSR16 Standards of Performance for Stationary Sources.
 45CSR16 incorporates by reference 40 C.F.R.
-60, Subpart Y Standards of Performance for Coal Preparation and Processing Plants, 40 C.F.R.
-60, Subpart IIII Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, 40 C.F.R.
-60, Subpart JJJJ Standards of Performance for Stationary Spark Internal Combustion Engines.
+60, Subpart OOO - Standards of Performance for Nonmetallic Minerals Processing Plants, 40 C.F.R.
+60, Subpart IIII - Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, 40 C.F.R.
+60, Subpart JJJJ - Standards of Performance for Stationary Spark Internal Combustion Engines. - 2.2.6.
+45CSR17 To Prevent and Control Particulate Air Pollution From Materials Handling, Preparation, Storage and Other Sources of Fugitive Particulate Matter.